We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Still, given that it contains several strains of probiotics that have been shown to have promising effects, including Lactobacillus acidophilus and Lactobacillus rhamnosus, it may be beneficial for those looking to treat or protect against these types of infections.

-Consumers may also wonder whether Bio-Kult probiotics are effective for managing symptoms of IBS, aiding in weight loss, and supporting other general aspects of digestive health.
+Consumers may wonder whether Bio-Kult probiotics are effective for managing symptoms of IBS, aiding in weight loss, and supporting general aspects of digestive health.

-Probiotics are often used by those with irritable bowel syndrome (IBS), a common digestive disorder associated with altered bowel movements and frequent abdominal discomfort and bloating.
+Probiotics are often helpful for people who have IBS, a common digestive disorder associated with altered bowel movements and frequent abdominal discomfort and bloating.

 Although probiotics can’t cure IBS, they may help reduce its symptoms (

-For treatment purposes, IBS is often characterized by three types based on whether an individual primarily experiences diarrhea, constipation, or a combination of both.
+For treatment purposes, IBS is often divided into three categories based on whether an individual primarily experiences diarrhea, constipation, or a combination of both.
 These types are referred to as (

 - IBS diarrhea-predominant (IBS-D)